MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-auth-connector-fileshare.md

-5. **Global Admin or SPO Admin**: After authorizing the connector, you are redirected to the **Mover Transfer Wizard**, and an error appears, like the following.
-This means it is now time for a Global Admin in your tenant to grant permissions to the Microsoft 365 Mover app in the Azure portal.
+5. **Global or SharePoint admin**: After authorizing the connector, you are redirected to the **Mover Transfer Wizard**, and an error appears, like the following.
+This means it is now time for a global admin in your tenant to grant permissions to the Microsoft 365 Mover app in the Azure portal.

-If you're an **SPO Admin**: To grant permissions and finish the authorization process (Steps 6 – 9), point your Global Admin to **aka.ms/office365moverauth**.
+If you're a **SharePoint admin**: To grant permissions and finish the authorization process (Steps 6 – 9), point your global admin to **aka.ms/office365moverauth**.

-If you're a **Global Admin**: Continue with Steps 6 – 9.
+If you're a **global admin**: Continue with Steps 6 – 9.

 ![Authorize error](media/authorize-error.png)

-6. **Global Admin**: Log into the Azure portal via aka.ms/office365moverauth.
+6. **Global admin**: Log into the Azure portal via aka.ms/office365moverauth.
 A list of **Enterprise applications** appears.

 ![Enterprise applications](media/enterprise-applications.png)

-7. **Global Admin**: Find and select the Microsoft 365 Mover app.
+7. **Global admin**: Find and select the Microsoft 365 Mover app.
 A page appears that provides an overview of our app.

 ![O365 Mover app](media/o365-mover-app.png)

-8. **Global Admin**: In the left menu, find and open **Permissions**.
+8. **Global admin**: In the left menu, find and open **Permissions**.
 Select **Grant admin consent for Mover**.

 ![o365 mover permissions](media/o365-mover-permissions.png)

-9. **Global Admin**: A pop-up window appears that guides you through the rest of the permissions process.
+9. **Global admin**: A pop-up window appears that guides you through the rest of the permissions process.
 When complete, it closes automatically, and your **Microsoft 365 Connector** is fully authorized and ready to go.

-## Troubleshooting a Microsoft 365 Connector
+### Troubleshooting a Microsoft 365 Connector

-### App access error
+#### App access error

 If you encounter an error on authorization, try signing out of any Microsoft accounts, and in an Incognito window, attempt to authorize the Connector.

-### Global Admin account provisioning
+#### Global admin account provisioning

-Your Global Admin user must have a Microsoft 365 account provisioned to administer other Microsoft 365 accounts.
+Your global admin user must have a Microsoft 365 account provisioned to administer other Microsoft 365 accounts.
 If you create a service account for our app, ensure you are also assigned a Microsoft 365 license and walked through the Microsoft 365 setup process.

-### User provisioning
+#### User provisioning

 Are your Microsoft 365 users provisioned?
 All Microsoft 365 users need to have logged in to their Microsoft 365, and opened up Microsoft 365 for us to be able to transfer into their accounts.
 You can also provision Microsoft 365 accounts via Windows PowerShell using the following commands (replace your URL and email appropriately):